atdrupal/quizz.module/README.md

 Overview
 --------

-The quiz.module is a framework which allows you to create interactive quizzes for your visitors.
+The quizz.module provides a framework allows you to create interactive quizzes for your visitors.
 It allows for the creation of questions of varying types, and to collect those questions into quizzes.

 Features
 --------